 - 23 – 38 weeks DPO: 3,640 – 117,000 mIU/ml

 The above hCG levels are only a guide.
-Every woman is different and has his own hCG numbers after IVF.
+Every woman is different and has her own hCG numbers after IVF.
 Because of that, the test is scheduled for two days later in order to see if hCG levels double, as expected.
 Therefore, it’s more important to focus on whether or not the hCG level is rising – and how much it’s rising – than the actual value.

 Sometimes, women will ask if their hCG level in doubling time is normal.
 In many early IVF pregnancies, the hCG level will double every 48 to 72 hours.
 The level of hCG should rise until you are 11 weeks pregnant.
 Then, it should stabilize, and then eventually decline until the delivery date.